hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

 accuracy = \frac{number of correctly predicted records}{number of total records}
 $$

+Logistic Regression

+Binary classification (classes 0 and 1) estimates the probability that a sample belongs to a certain class by training a (linear) regressor that will return scores in the ($-\infty , \infty$) interval.

 ## Week 5: More Classification, Decision Trees.
 Ensemble Methods

 ## Week 6: Introduction to Neural Networks and Deep Learning